Hemsworth: Economy

 Hemsworth was a one-industry town, where coal mining employed the vast majority of residents, and the closure of the pits during the 1980s led to huge levels of unemployment and deprivation in the area.
-Hemsworth, along with nearby villages such as Ackworth, Fitzwilliam, Havercroft, Ryhill, South Elmsall and South Kirkby was made into a special regeneration area, and fortunes have improved as a result.
+Hemsworth, along with nearby villages such as Ackworth, Fitzwilliam, Havercroft and Ryhill as well as the towns of South Elmsall and South Kirkby have seen much regeneration both locally and area wise.

-Also in Hemsworth is the Hemsworth Water Park, situated on the outskirts of Hemsworth.
-Hemsworth Water Park has two lakes; the largest lake is available for pedalo rides and has a man-made sandy beach; the smallest lake is in a more secluded area to attract wildlife.
-Both lakes are stocked for fishing which is available all year round.
-There are also plenty of grassed areas for picnics and games.
+Hemsworth is also home to Hemsworth Water Park, situated on the outskirts of the town.
+Hemsworth Water Park has two lakes and many recreational activities.

-In the water park, there is also Playworld, an outdoor adventure playground, which is suitable for children of all ages with a tower slide, climbing frames, a toddlers' sandpit area and a miniature railway.

 Politics

 Hemsworth Town Council was formed under the provisions of the Local Government Act 1972 and came into existence on 1 April 1974, succeeding the former Hemsworth Urban District Council.
 Five wards of Hemsworth Town Council serve the town and the villages of Fitzwilliam and Kinsley.
 Three councillors serve on each ward—Hemsworth East, Hemsworth South, Hemsworth West, Fitzwilliam and Kinsley.

 Three councillors represent Hemsworth, Ward 7, on Wakefield Metropolitan District Council.

-The current Member of Parliament, Jon Trickett (Labour), has represented Hemsworth since a by-election in 1996.
-Trickett was most recently re-elected in December 2019 with a majority of 1,180, much reduced from the majority of 10,174 two years earlier.
-Labour's share of the vote was down from 56 per cent to 37.5 per cent.

-Labour has represented the seat of Hemsworth since its creation in 1918, and from 1966 to 1974 held it with the largest majority of any party in the UK.
+Labour held the seat of Hemsworth from its creation in 1918, and from 1966 to 1974 held it with the largest majority of any party in the UK.
 From 1950 to 1974 Labour's share of the vote never dropped below 80 per cent.
-That it is now a marginal seat is regarded as partly due to the disappearance of the coal mining industry, the reorganisation of Conservative-voting areas of the southern part of Wakefield into the constituency in 2010 and the prominence of Brexit as an election issue in 2019.
+That it became a marginal seat is regarded as partly due to the disappearance of the coal mining industry, the reorganisation of Conservative-voting areas of the southern part of Wakefield into the constituency in 2010 and the prominence of Brexit as an election issue in 2019.
 It is estimated that 68.1 per cent of the constituency voted leave in the EU referendum of 2016.

+The constituency was reformed in the 2023 Periodic Review of Westminster constituencies, losing Wakefield South and gaining Normanton.
+It was renamed Normanton and Hemsworth.

+The current Member of Parliament, Jon Trickett (Labour), has represented Hemsworth since a by-election in 1996.
+He comfortably held the new seat of Normanton and Hemsworth in the general election of July 2024, taking 47.5 per cent of the vote.